Gone are the days when a person works for one company their whole life.

 You can absolutely run a company from the comfort of your home!

-In many situations, it might even be more cost-effective and convenient to do just that.
-But, I am not going to tell you that it is going to be a cake-walk or any bit easier to work from home…
+In many situations, it might be more cost-effective and convenient to do just that.
+But, I am not going to tell you that it will be a cakewalk or any bit easier to work from home…

 most of the time, it is much more of a challenge.